 Filters can be applied to display modules based upon your enrollment status for example ‘Modules I teach’ and the status of the module for example ‘Private courses’.

-Favorites appear at the top of the module list, click on the star to add a favorite module.
+Favourites appear at the top of the module list, making it easier for you to locate modules you are working on.
+Click on the star to favourite a module.

 Module Codes Explained

 All modules in the VLE have a module name followed by a module code.
-There are different types of modules that get created in the VLE; ones that come out of SITS (the University Student Records system) and have SITS codes and ones that come from the Support Module Database which have an SPT code.
+There are different types of modules that get created in the VLE; ones that come out of SITS (the University Student Records system) which have SITS codes and ones that come from the Support Module Database which have SPT codes.

 SITS module codes have three things: